install4j HelpDownload

 • Code completion

 While the popup is displayed, you can continue to type or delete characters with Backspace and the popup will be updated accordingly.
-"Camel-hump completion" is supported, i.e. typing NPE and hitting CTRL-Space will propose NullPointerException among other classes.
-If you accept a class that is not automatically imported, the fully qualified name will be inserted.
+"Camel-hump completion" is supported, meaning typing NPE and invoking code completion will propose NullPointerException among other classes.
+If you accept a class that is not automatically imported, the fully qualified name will be inserted unless the "Auto-import classes during code completion" setting is enabled, in which case an import statement will be added at the top if required.

 The completion popup can suggest: